-The stationary composite element is surrounded by oil and a rotating soft deformable diaphragm.
+The stationary composite element is surrounded by an acoustic oil and a rotating soft deformable diaphragm.
 This arrangement enables the complete transducer assembly to rotate as the core is passed through the spring loaded opposing transducer pair.
-The careful internal design provides radiussed internal locating lips which gives a wide contact area and positive repeatable location of the transducers over core diameters within the range of 50mm to 150mm.
+The careful internal design provides radiused internal locating lips which gives a wide contact area and positive repeatable location of the transducers over core diameters within the range 50mm to 150mm.

 Reciprocating Piston Sensor Technology for Unlined Whole Rock Cores

 Reciprocating piston transducers are used for unlined whole rock cores.
 The piezoelectrical crystal is mounted within a stainless steel piston and is coupled with a specifically-designed contact pad and earthing circuit within the transducers to improve signal to noise ratio, even when the gain levels are high.
 The piston transducers are driven by a motor, which automatically moves the transducers inwards to make contact at a consistent pressure and repeatable geometry on the core.
 The reciprocating piston P-wave sensors are compatible with core diameters between 50 mm and 150 mm.

 After each measurement the motors move the piston transducers away from the core to protect the transducers and sample from damage as the core is moved/pushed through the instrument.
 All reciprocating piston sensors are sold with three Geotek rock core logging trays/boats at one core size.
 If multiple core sizes are to be logged then it is recommended that multiple sizes of rock core logging trays/boats are purchased with the system.